Concussion and Vestibular Rehabilitation

 • Movement-induced dizziness

-Although each patient’s treatment plan will be different, most patients can expect to be in therapy 4-8 weeks, with sessions once or twice per week.
-Initially, therapy will consist of simple exercises that focus on improving dizziness and reducing neck pain or tightness, while not increasing other concussion symptoms like headaches.
+Although each patient’s treatment plan will be different, most patients can expect to be in therapy for four to eight weeks, with sessions once per week.
+Initially, therapy will consist of simple exercises that focus on improving dizziness and reducing neck pain or tightness.

-As the patient’s symptoms begin to decrease, treatments will become more complex, combining balance exercises with vestibular activities, focusing on return to maximum function.
-The ultimate goal is to get patients as close to symptom free as possible, and back to sport or activities.
+As symptoms begin to decrease, treatments will become more complex, combining balance exercises with vestibular activities, focusing on return to maximum function.
+The ultimate goal is to get patients back to their sports or other activities and to function well in school.

 Sports and Orthopedic Physical Therapy Locations